Corporate Travel & Expense Policy Template

 - Approved tool or method for booking

-- Maximum nightly rates per city
+- Maximum nightly rates per city for hotel rooms

 - Preferred vendors and negotiated rate details (if any)